a3X3k/Password-Based-Door-Open-System-Using-LPC2148/README.md

 </div>

-- Security is a prime concern in our day-to-day life.
-- The standard type of doorknob is easy to manipulate and provides weak protection.
-- This is the prime objective to move from conventional locks to digital locks.
 - Many years ago, when security was less of a concern in the society, our forefathers comfortably used simple sleeping mats to cover the doors of their huts.
 - They were not bothered at all by any event of a burglary attack because they had a system that wouldn’t